3 Winter Super Foods to Boost Immune Function

 If you’re prone to colds, fatigue, or seasonal allergies, your symptoms might reflect a weakened immune system.

-In traditional Chinese medicine, it is said that, “food and medicine come from the same source,” meaning food can be used as medicine.
+In traditional Chinese medicine, it is said that “food and medicine come from the same source,” meaning food can be used as medicine.
 It is therefore recommended that you eat foods that boost the immune system.

 Sweet Potatoes

 Sweet potatoes are rich in vitamin A, primarily because of their beta-carotene.
-One sweet potato can have up to
+One sweet potato can have up to 156 percent of the recommended daily intake of vitamin A.

 Spinach

+Spinach contains a variety of antioxidants, such as flavonoids.
 Research has found that the active ingredients in spinach can:

-- Remove reactive oxygen species that could cause cell damage
+• Remove reactive oxygen species that could cause cell damage

-- Prevent oxidative damage to biological macromolecules such as proteins and ribose
+• Prevent oxidative damage to biological macromolecules such as proteins and ribose

-- Regulate the expression of antioxidant and anti-inflammatory genes
+• Regulate the expression of antioxidant and anti-inflammatory genes

-- Promote the secretion of hormones related to satiety
+• Promote the secretion of hormones related to satiety

-- Assist weight loss
+• Assist weight loss

 It also has anti-cancer, blood lipid-lowering, and blood sugar-lowering functionalities.

-Spinach is rich in iron, an important trace element for our immune function.
-Studies have found that iron deficiency can diminish our immune response.
+Spinach is rich in iron, an important trace element for immune function.
+Studies have found that iron deficiency can diminish immune response.
 Activated T lymphocytes require a large amount of iron.
 Without sufficient iron, the energy produced by the mitochondria in T lymphocytes is reduced, and the T cells can’t play their role in combating infection.

 Garlic

-boost immunity and prevent disease.
+Garlic has been used for centuries as a natural medicine to boost immunity and prevent disease.
 It contains a compound called allicin, which has powerful antibacterial, antifungal, and antiviral properties.

 Tips on Eating Garlic

 Garlic is a common spicy condiment in Eastern and Western cuisine.
-Chopping or mashing garlic, and letting it stand for 10 minutes before cooking, activates its allicin and maximize its health benefits.
+Chopping or mashing garlic and letting it stand for 10 minutes before cooking activates its allicin and maximizes its health benefits.
+Studies have found that minced garlic retains more of its active ingredients after cooking than whole garlic.